VillanuevaK/PythonCheatSheet/README.md

 ```

 ## Higher order functions
-TODO: Make a section on functional programming
-- go through the last couple chat gpts
-- what are closures
-- what are functinoal programming paradigms (mapping, filtering, reducing)
-- Higher-Order Functions
-- What are leetcode problems using forEach higher-order or compactMap that are better compared to most common methods of solving some of these problems
-- Then continue working scanning and updating everything here, then see what i have update in swift collections
--
 ```Swift
 Higher-order functions are functions that either take other functions as parameters or return functions as resutls.
 They allow for a functional programming approach, making code more concise and expressive, especially when working with collections.